evroom/MMM-MPlayer/README.md

 # MMM-MPlayer
-A MagicMirror module that uses MPlayer to display rtsp streams
+A MagicMirror module that uses MPlayer to display various video files and rtsp streams.

 ## Project Status
 This module is working, but still under development.